jobs-code/unified_bloodbank_django/README.md

 # unified_bloodbank_django
-unified bloodbank webapp using django as final project in Future Reday talent Virtual internship project deploying and demo video: https://youtu.be/_FhCsv8jAPE
+unified bloodbank webapp using django

+# project deploying and demo video:
+https://youtu.be/_FhCsv8jAPE

 ## Services used